rmstmg01/devops-study-materials/README.md

 # DevOps Study Materials
-### This is a collection of ebooks, cheatsheets related to DevOps which are freely available over the internet.
+### This is a collection of ebooks and cheatsheets related to DevOps which are freely available over the internet.